How to make a film

 I send you the finished film(s) over the web.
 You put it on your website and social media channels.
 Your audience watches, enjoys, and takes action.

-Sam Care is a freelance director with 10 years of experience making films for clients.
+Sam Care is a freelance filmmaker with 10 years of experience making films with clients.